ZhihanWei/Matched-Time-Splitting-3D/README.md

 • JP: jump in temporal method. r: real jump: a: approximated jump;

 ### main.cpp

+line of 70 - 90  : parameters to determine shape of surfaces

-line 88-90: switch from running 1 input file to several input files.
+line of 99 - 102 : switch from running 1 input file to several input files.